 5. Contract and Payments

-The contract stage is the final part of the whole chartering a yacht process.
-This is when all details have been confirmed, including travel dates, the boat, the menu, the itinerary, the price, and everything else in between.
+The contract stage is the final part of the whole chartering of a yacht process.
+This is when all the details have been confirmed, including travel dates, the boat, the menu, the itinerary, the price, and everything else in between.
 When the contract is issued, both parties are required to sign it and have a copy each.
 This can be done by fax or email.
 Once the contract is signed, the yacht owner is informed, so that the yacht is held until the first payment arrives.
-This however still does not guarantee the boat.
+This, however, still does not guarantee the boat.